Average-Case Reductions for $k$-XOR and Tensor PCA: Abstract

-Our reductions are built on an equation combination primitive -- multiplying pairs of entries -- analyzed in both the discrete and Gaussian settings.
-Using a \emph{computational equivalence} between these formulations, we freely pass between them, using whichever yields stronger reductions at the given parameter.
-For the Gaussian setting correctness of our reduction rests on a new high-dimensional CLT for Gramians of sparse Gaussian matrices.
-In the discrete setting, we design a dependence-avoiding equation combination procedure.
+Our reductions are built on an equation resolution primitive -- multiplying pairs of entries -- analyzed in both the discrete and Gaussian settings.
+Using a computational equivalence between these formulations, we freely pass between them, using whichever yields stronger reductions at the given parameter.
+For the Gaussian setting, the correctness of our reduction rests on a new high-dimensional CLT for Gramians of sparse Gaussian matrices.
+In the discrete setting, we design a dependence-avoiding resolution procedure.
 Our framework extends beyond the binary case, yielding analogous reductions for $k$-sparse $\mathsf{LWE}$ over $\mathbb{F}_q$.

-Taken together, these results establish a hardness partial order of discrete and Gaussian problem variants in the space of tensor order and entry density, advancing a unified study of planted tensor models and relationships between them.
+Taken together, these results establish a hardness partial order of discrete and Gaussian problem variants in the space of tensor order $k$, entry density, and noise level, advancing a unified study of planted tensor models and relationships between them.
 This unified perspective and our results lead us to formulate numerous open problems.

 \pagenumbering{gobble}

 \pagenumbering{arabic}